 “To Cheat Oneself Out of Love”

 Before I became cripplingly challenged by high school math I hadn't noticed that students in my high school were tracked into vocational streams - those going to college rarely had classes with those slated for going into a trade.
-After struggling beyond my level of competency, I was put into a remedial algebra class with the 'hoods', that is, students who generally wore black clothes, faux-leather jackets, short skirts, heavy eye-makeup, teased hair, and who always seemed to me a bit threatening.
+After struggling beyond my level of competency, I was put into a remedial algebra class with those we called the 'hoods', that is, students who generally wore black clothes, faux-leather jackets, short skirts, heavy eye-makeup, teased hair, and who always seemed to me up to then, a bit threatening.

 I've caught myself in scores of prejudices since, both elevating people above some imaginary status line and dismissing others below it and with much more serious implications than what style of black I'm wearing.
 I love the security of my prejudices.
 Hardness of heart keeps me perversely organized.
 But can I really count on such organization while following a man who said, “the last shall be first”?

 Hardness of heart keeps me safe in my place.
 But that's another irritant of Christianity.
 Do you really have a 'place' when you follow the man who said, “foxes have holes and birds have nests but the son of man has nowhere to lay his head?”
 If Christians have a 'place' it must be on the prophetic margins of discomfort in empathy with the marginalized.

 My worst prejudices are still the ones I don't know I have, still blinding me to truth, still hardening my heart in embarrassing ways for a supposedly open-hearted liberal striving for universal compassion.
 HA!